Psilocybin

 Key Insights

 Author: Floris Wolswijk is the founder of Blossom.
-He started Blossom in 2019 to help translate psychedelic research to a wider audience.
-Since then he has grown the database to encompass over 1500 papers and hundreds of other valuable resources.
-Floris has an MSc in Psychology though don’t hold it against him.
+He started Blossom in 2019 to help translate psychedelic research to a broader audience.
+Since then, he has grown the database to encompass 2000 papers and hundreds of other valuable resources.
+Floris has an MSc in Psychology and offers psychedelic-assisted coaching at FLO.

 Psilocybin is a psychedelic that can be derived from over 200 varieties of fungi.
 Since its isolation in 1958 by Albert Hofmann, a variety of synthetic methods for producing psilocybin have been found.
 A human body quickly metabolises psilocybin into psilocin which is the pharmacologically active agent which interacts with several serotonin receptors in the brain.
 Specifically, it is best known for being a 5-HT2a agonist, meaning it can change serotonin activity in the human brain and disrupt dysfunctional brain connectivity.
 Through these and other mechanisms, psilocybin thus offers a potent new alternative for the treatment of a wide variety of mental health conditions.

-Psilocybin is, after ketamine, the second most studied psychedelics to date.
-There have been 64 clinical trials to date of which 26 are phase II studies.
+Psilocybin is, after ketamine, the second most studied psychedelic to date.
+There have been 64 clinical trials to date, of which 26 are phase II studies.
 The trials with psilocybin are for the widest range of mental health disorders.
 The following is a list of conditions for which psilocybin has potential therapeutic benefits based on clinical trials and academic studies conducted to date:

 In these 64 clinical trials, nearly 2,100 patients have been enrolled, as of July 2021.
 Among the active trials are those investigating psilocybin for the treatment of migraine headache, psilocybin for the treatment of OCD, and psilocybin-assisted treatment of alcohol dependence.
 Most of these studies are either taking place in the US or Europe, as is the case for the other key psychedelics.